gambarun/simple_blog/README.md

 simple_blog
 ===========

+PHP Practice.
-All codes are from the book called "PHP for Absolute Beginners" by Jason Lengstorf
+Note: All codes are from the book called "PHP for Absolute Beginners" by Jason Lengstorf